 The authors would like to thank Bruce Lipschultz for his keen insights and useful suggestions.
 This work was conducted under the auspices of the ITER Scientist Fellow Network.
-It has been carried out within the framework of the EUROfusion Consortium and has received funding from the Euratom research and training programme 2019-2020 under grant agreement No 633053 and from the RCUK Energy Programme [grant number EP/T012250/1].
+It has been funded by the RCUK Energy Programme (Grant No. EP/T012250/1).
 To obtain further information on the data and models underlying this paper please contact PublicationsManager@ukaea.uk.
-The views and opinions expressed herein do not necessarily reflect those of the European Commission or of the ITER organisation.
+The views and opinions expressed herein do not necessarily reflect those of the ITER organisation.